 The first impact of meat production in the food industry stems from animal feed.
 Animal food is fundamental in animal agriculture because it is the key to a meaty harvest.
 Think of it like soil fertilizers used to grow plants.
 With healthy soil, a bountiful harvest increased sales.

 To produce livestock feed, we need to plant crops.
 Various species of animals eat different types and parts of crops.
 For instance, ruminant species feed on grass, leaves, and forages.
 Monogastric species eat oil crops, grains, and household food waste.
-In 2005, ruminant livestock ate 4.9 billion tonnes of feed, while pigs and poultry ate 1.4 billion tonnes of feed9.
+In 2005, ruminant livestock ate 4.9 billion tonnes of feed, while pigs and poultry ate 1.4 billion tonnes of feed8.

 The production, processing, and transportation of animal feed through the supply chain contribute 45% of the greenhouse gas emissions attributed to the meat industry.
-In check with the increasing demand for meat consumption, the feed required to feed livestock keeps growing.
+In check with the increasing demand for meat for direct human consumption, the feed required to feed livestock keeps growing.
 This means that animal food production will contribute more tons of carbon dioxide to global greenhouse gas emissions.

 Feed production produces a lot of carbon dioxide and nitrous oxide greenhouse gases.
 The deposit of fertilizers and manure on the soil produces nitrous oxide, while carbon dioxide is from the heavy use of fossil fuels.
 Feed production requires heavy machinery to harvest and process crops.
 These intensive farming practices also disrupt the soil and its fauna.

 The livestock industry produces over 14% of greenhouse gas emissions.
-Animal agriculture contributes two primary types of greenhouse gases, methane and nitrous oxide.
+Animal agriculture contributes two primary types of greenhouse gases: methane and nitrous oxide.
 Methane gas is from enteric fermentation and manure storage, while nitrous oxide gas is from manure storage and the use of organic & inorganic fertilizers.

 Enteric fermentation is a digestive process of ruminant animals.
 It is a necessary digestive process that allows ruminant animals’ fore-stomach to release hydrogen.
 Bacteria, fungi, and protozoa break down and ferment the plant food the animals consume.
 They convert the digested food into volatile fatty acids.
-Then the animals pass it out as a gaseous waste product with a belch or eructation2.
+Then, the animals pass it out as a gaseous waste product with a belch or eructation2.
 The waste product is methane gas.

 The quantity of methane and nitrous oxide released into the atmosphere depends on the storage conditions of the manure.
 Storing manure for an extended period will release more gasses under warm and wet conditions.
 Apart from these, the production of livestock feed, synthetic fertilizers, and pesticides also contributes to the release of greenhouse gases.
 Transportation of these products to various animal farms leaves a heavy carbon footprint on the environment.